SENCER Summer Institutes

 FULL PROGRAM WITH LINKS TO RECORDED SESSIONS AND RESOURCES

-This year’s SENCER Summer Institute will take advantage of our continuing virtual environment and combine synchronous and asynchronous content.
+SENCER 22nd Summer Institute combined synchronous and asynchronous content.
 Institute programming will be held online from August 5 through August 7, 2022.
 Our theme for this year’s Institute is:

 CRITICAL CONTEXTS AND CRITICAL PEDAGOGIES FOR STEM LEARNING—